Understanding SMART on FHIR

 Then, check out these sandbox environments that work with Redox:

 Each vendor requires different information, but one required element to include is this callback/redirect uri: https://launch.redoxengine.com/redirect.
-Essentially this tells the authorization service that it's okay for Redox to handle the SMART app launch.
+Essentially, this tells the authorization service that it's okay for Redox to handle the SMART app launch.

 SSO destination

 When Redox handles authorization and access tokens on your behalf, an SSO destination is required even if you don't have an app component.
-Redox generates and sends a unique SessionID that you can use to make subsequent FHIR® requests to Redox.
+Redox generates and sends a unique SessionID that you can use to make FHIR® requests to Redox.

 The SSO data model should contain the following fields: